 Consider situations that are out of your control, such as natural disasters, medical emergencies, or even being robbed.

 These are all believable excuses that your teacher and parents might accept.

 When coming up with an excuse, it is important to make sure it is plausible.
 Without these details, your teacher may not be convinced.

 If you start young and want good excuses to miss school, then you will be looking for good excuses to miss work as an adult.
 This is a habitual cycle that is dangerous.

 No matter what excuse you use, make sure it is reasonable.
-It is important to also make sure that you act like you care about the attendance policy and your coursework.
+It is important to also make sure that you act as you care about the attendance policy and your coursework.
 This will make your excuse more credible and your teacher more likely to believe you.